rosshoyt/Team-3-Database-Project/README.md

 ##### User Interface/User Experience Ideas
 1. How flexible should the app be in allowing the user to configure their sport(s) league?
 -Allow user to specify different choices of sport when setting up their league? (say Soccer and/or Basketball)?
-  /*Initially, may be best to pick a specific sport (Basketball would be my vote) instead of leaving that 'up to user'.
-However, I think it's interesting to consider a global format that could take in any type of sport's associated requirements when setting up the custom league...*/
+  *May be best initially to pick a specific sport (Basketball would be my vote) instead of leaving that 'up to user'.
+However, I think it's interesting to consider a global format that could take in any type of sport's associated requirements when setting up the custom league...*
 2. When creating league allow user to specify a custom sport with custom league parameters?
 Or pick one sport and have a more high-quality product built around the mechanics needed for a league of that type?